interlock-network/bouncer/docs/README.md

 <img width="421" alt="Interlock-Bouncer reacting to a malicious link" src="screenshot.png">

+### Where can I see Bouncer's actions?

+Bouncer logs its activity to the channel "#bouncer-log".
+There you can see when:

+- Bouncer deletes a malicious URL, complete with:
+  - Username of who posted the URL
+  - Channel it was posted in
+  - The malicious URL
+  - The message it was in (for context)
+- A mod adds to an allowlist (or removes from one)
+  - And mod name
+- A mod blocks all URLs from a channel (or vice versa)
+  - And mod name

+### How can I block all links in a channel?

+To block all URLs in a channel, do this:

+`!block_links`

+To cancel this action and allow URLs again in a channel, do this:

+`!unblock_links`

 ### What's an allowlist?
 How can I add to my server's allowlist?

 The allowlist is a set of URLs that are marked as safe by a server.
 In